What is amputation?

 After the procedure, you will be taken to the recovery room.
 Your recovery will vary

 depending on the type of procedure done and anesthesia used.
-The circulation and sensation
+The blood flow and feeling

-of the affected extremity will be monitored.
-Once your blood pressure, pulse, and
+of the affected extremity will be checked.
+Once your blood pressure, pulse, and breathing

 You will get pain medicines and antibiotics as needed.
 The dressing will be changed